-- 7.1 Article 4 of the FIDE Charter sets out the fundamental principles followed by FIDE and which principles have to be respected and complied with by all members of the FIDE Family. - 7.2 Non-compliance with the FIDE Principles by any members of the FIDE Family shall constitute a breach of the Ethics Code and be subject to Remedial Action or Disciplinary Action in terms of this Code.
+7.1 Article 4 of the FIDE Charter sets out the fundamental principles followed by FIDE and which principles have to be respected and complied with by all members of the FIDE Family.

+7.2 Non-compliance with the above mentioned FIDE Principles by any members of the FIDE Family shall constitute a breach of the Ethics Code and, depending on the severity of the non-compliance, be subject to Remedial Action or Disciplinary Action in terms of this Code.

 Art.
-8 - DUTIES OF FIDE OFFICIALS
+8 - DUTIES OF FIDE OFFICIALS AND EMPLOYEES

-- 8.1 In furtherance of the promotion of the above ethical values and principles, FIDE Officials have the following specific duties and responsibilities: - a) Fiduciary duty;
+- 8.1 In furtherance of the promotion of the above ethical values and principles, FIDE Officials and FIDE Employees have the following specific duties and responsibilities:

+- a) Fiduciary duty;

 - b) Avoidance of improper benefits;

 - c) Avoidance of improper association;

 - d) Good governance and transparency;

 - e) Avoidance of conflicts of interest;

 - f) Loyalty;

 - g) Neutrality;

 - h) Confidentiality.

+- 8.2 Non-compliance with any of the above listed duties and responsibilities by any FIDE Official or FIDE Employee shall constitute a breach of the Ethics Code and, depending on the severity of the non-compliance, be subject to Remedial Action or Disciplinary Action in terms of this Code.